Small City Government Case Study

 Looking ahead, Sunnyvale aims to leverage Wordly more to understand engagement patterns among its multilingual communities, making smarter policy decisions that better reflect the needs of all residents.

 With Wordly, Sunnyvale is proving that AI-powered translation can do more than just translate words.
-Worldly empowers voices, bridges divides, and creates an empathetic, inclusive community where every resident’s voice is heard and respected.
+Wordly empowers voices, bridges divides, and creates an empathetic, inclusive community where every resident’s voice is heard and respected.

 About Sunnyvale, CA